-Length of Military Service Reemployment Deadline Less than 31 days 31 through 180 days 1 day after discharge (allowing 8 hours for travel) 14 days after discharge More than 180 days 90 days after discharge
+Length of Military ServiceReemployment DeadlineLess than 31 days1 day after discharge (allowing 8 hours for travel)31 through 180 days14 days after dischargeMore than 180 days90 days after discharge

 You must provide oral or written advance notice (not required if prevented by military necessity circumstances) to the Fund Office.
-Your employer must notify the Plan Administrator within 30 days of the date it reemploys a veteran.
-Service must be terminated honorably and you must provide proof of discharge including Form DD-214.
+Your employer must notify the Plan

+Administrator within 30 days of the date it reemploys a veteran.
+Service must be terminated honorably, and you must provide proof of discharge including a copy of your "Certificate of Release or Discharge from Active Duty" form (form DD-214).

 You will be credited upon return with one twelfth of the total annual hours worked in the twelve months immediately prior to entry into active service, for the months served in the military.
-Military service is defined as the Armed Forces or reserves, Army or National Guard, Commissioned Corps of the public health service, or any other category designated by the President in time of war or national emergency.
+Qualifying military service is service in the United States Armed Forces (the Army, Navy, Air Force, Marine Corps and Coast Guard, including service in their reserves), the National Guard or the Commissioned Corps of the public health service, or any other category designated by the President in time of war or national emergency.